FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

--nostdlib               # No standard library -ffreestanding          # Freestanding environment -mno-red-zone           # Disable red zone (x86-64 ABI quirk) -fno-stack-protector    # No stack canaries (we're the OS!)
+-nostdlib               # No standard library -ffreestanding          # Freestanding environment -mno-red-zone           # Disable red zone (x86-64 ABI quirk) -fno-stack-protector    # Dont setup a stack protector
 ```

 [!side]
-Stack protectors insert canary values to detect buffer overflows.
-Requires runtime support we don't have yet.
+Stack protectors insert canary values in order to detect buffer overflows.
+Which is neat, but they requires runtime support which we don't have in a freestanding environment.
 [/!side]

 > **Implementation detail:**
 >
 > TinyOSPlatform.cmake sets these flags in variables like `TINYOS_COMMON_FLAGS`, `TINYOS_DEBUG_FLAGS`, etc. The helper functions in TinyOSHelpers.cmake apply them to targets automatically.
 This keeps platform-specific logic centralized—if you port to ARM later, you only change one file.
 >
-> For Chapter 3, you can create a minimal `TinyOSPlatform.cmake` that just sets the flags directly with `add_compile_options()`.
+> For , you can create a minimal `TinyOSPlatform.cmake` that just sets the flags directly with `add_compile_options()`.
 We'll expand it in later chapters when we add more architecture-specific code.

 Here's a minimal platform module to get started: